cnai-lab/qlatent/README.md

 NLI is a text classification NLP task that assigns a label or class to text.

-The NLI task uses 3 labels: entailment, neutral and contradiction, to describe the relationship between 2 sentences.
+The NLI task assigns 3 labels: entailment, neutral, and contradiction, to describe the relationship between 2 sentences.
-- Entailment: The 2nd sentence's statement is a product of what the 1st sentence stated.
+- Entailment: The 2nd sentence is entailed by the 1st sentence.
-- Neutral: The 1st and 2nd sentences' statements are irrelevant to one another.
+- Neutral: The 1st and 2nd sentences are neither entailed nor contradicted by one another.
-- Contradiction: The 2nd sentence's statement opposes whatever the 1st sentence stated.
+- Contradiction: The 2nd sentence contradicts the 1st sentence.

-There are 2 common usages to the NLI task:
-1. Selection of a label or class that best represent a piece of text out of a variety of labels or classes.
-2. Checking how good a label or a class represent a piece of text.
-The higher the score the label or class get - the higher the probability that the label or class represent the text correctly, and vice versa.
+In our package, we use the MNLI task to evaluate the relative probability of a label to represent a relationship between 2 sentences.
+The higher the score a label receives, the higher the probability that it correctly represents the relationship.
+Conversely, a lower score indicates a lower probability.

 MNLI refers to the NLI task performed on sentences from numerous distinct genres, such as movie reviews, text messages, political statements, etc.